Kenyon-J/cosmic-calculator/README.md

 | `Backspace`| Delete last character (`DEL`) |
 | `a` - `f` | Hexadecimal entry (in Programmer Mode) |

-## 🚀 Installation
+## Installation

 ### Building from Source

-Ensure you have [Rust and Cargo](https://rustup.rs/) installed, as well as the necessary COSMIC/iced dependencies for your distribution.
+Ensure you have [Rust and Cargo](https://rustup.rs/) installed, you may also need libcosmic if you don't already have this for any reason.

 ```bash
 git clone [https://github.com/Kenyon-J/cosmic-calculator.git](https://github.com/Kenyon-J/cosmic-calculator.git)